Pausanias Analysis

 English Translation

 Next to Damiskos stands a man whose identity they do not state; indeed, the name is not recorded on the statue.
-The dedication is by Ptolemy, son of Lagos; and Ptolemy, though ruling as king in Egypt, called himself Macedonian in the inscription.
-A youth, the boxer Chairias of Sikyon, has an epigram recording that he won victories at a young age and naming his father as Chairemon; the artist who fashioned the statue is also inscribed—Asterion, son of Aischylos.
+The dedication is by Ptolemy, son of Lagus; and Ptolemy, though ruling as king in Egypt, called himself Macedonian in the inscription.
+A youth, the boxer Chairias of Sicyon, has an epigram recording that he won victories at a young age and naming his father as Chairemon; the artist who fashioned the statue is also inscribed—Asterion, son of Aeschylus.

 Proper Nouns